Getting Started with Data Integration

 allow any-user to manage objects in compartment <compartment-name> where ALL {request.principal.type = 'disworkspace', request.principal.id = '<workspace-ocid>'}

-If your Data Integration workspace and Object Storage data source are in different tenancies, then you must also create the following policies for compartments:
+If the Data Integration workspace and Object Storage data source are in different tenancies, then you must also create the following policies for compartments:

 In the workspace tenancy: